 Items included in these financial statements are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The financial statements are presented in euro, which is the company's functional currency and the presentation currency.
+The financial statements are presented in euro, which is the company's functional and presentation currency.